 Not applicable

-9. If you answered yes to Question 8: From your experience with de novo review under Paragraph 6.4 of the URS Procedure, do you believe this procedure should be retained, modified or removed?
+6. If you answered yes to Question 8, and leaving aside the result of the proceeding, from your experience with de novo review under Paragraph 6.4 of the URS Procedure, do you believe this procedure should be retained, modified or removed?

 Yes, retained as is